nodejs/Release/README.md

 branch and a staging branch.
 The release branch is used to cut new releases.
 Only members of the @nodejs/releasers team should land commits onto release branches.
-The staging branch is used to land cherry-picked or backported commits from master that need to be included in a future release.
+The staging branch is used to land cherry-picked or backported commits from main that need to be included in a future release.
 Only members of
 @nodejs/backporters should land commits onto staging branches.

 For example, for Node.js v4, there is a `v4.x` branch and a `v4.x-staging`
 branch.
-When commits land in master that must be cherry-picked for a future Node.js v4 release, those must be landed into the `v4.x-staging` branch.
+When commits land in main that must be cherry-picked for a future Node.js v4 release, those must be landed into the `v4.x-staging` branch.
 When commits are backported for a future Node.js v4 release, those must come in the form of pull requests opened against the `v4.x-staging` branch. **Commits are